gchq/sleeper/docs/13-system-tests.md

 When you use `performanceTest.sh` this will enable the system test cluster.
 Note that this does not come with any additional costs, as data generation is done in AWS Fargate in tasks started for the specific test.

-When a system test has already deployed with the same short ID, the test suite will add the system test cluster to the stack if it's needed.
-This will also redeploy all instances to give the system test cluster access to them.
+If you enable the system test cluster when you previously deployed with the same short ID without the cluster, this will also redeploy all Sleeper instances that you test against, to give the system test cluster access to them.

 ### Results